 For example, the following labels make the interpretation of the grid straightforward:

-As a bad example, the following contains inconsistencies Variable labels (eg, last four rows don't include the mention of Q42), preventing Displayr from auto-detection the underlying structure:
+As a bad example, the following contains inconsistencies in Variable labels (e.g., the last four rows don't include the mention of Q42), preventing Displayr from auto-detection the underlying structure:

 Common problems with the setup of grid questions include: